mcobery/spring-boot-starter-request-correlation/README.md

 ## Features

 This project is derived from Jakub Narloch's  jmnarloch/request-correlation-spring-cloud-starter project.
 It adds the notion of a correlating session id in addition to the correlating request id.

-This starter allows to uniquely identify and track your request by passing `X-Request-Id` and `X-Session-Id` headers across remote calls.
+This starter allows you to uniquely identify and track your request by passing  `X-Request-Id` and `X-Session-Id` headers across remote calls.

-The Request Id is meant to track a single request across multiple collaborating service calls.
+The Request id is meant to track a single request across multiple collaborating service calls.

-The Session Id is meant to track multiple requests made by a user across an application.
+The Session id is meant to track multiple requests made by a user across an application.

 For example, if a user logs into an application, requests an object from the  server, then saves the modified version of the object, the "find" request and the "save" request will have different request ids, but the same session id.

 ## Setup